-A variety of program offers the Presbyterian College student a solid academic base on which to pursue a professional education.
-Designated advisors for each area of study work with students to assure success in achieving their academic and preprofessional goals.
+A variety of programs offers the Presbyterian College student a solid academic base on which to pursue a professional education.
+Designated advisers for each area of study work with students to assure success in achieving their academic and preprofessional goals.